GoodCartel/Land/README.md

 There are two types of assets in Ethereum.
 The main asset is the blockchain's native asset, called *Ether*.
 The other type is various user created assets, called tokens.

 Ether is used for mainly two purposes: transfers of value (user or contract wants to transfer some asset of value to another user or contract) and for paying transaction costs.
-Transaction costs are explained in more detail below.
+Transaction costs are explained below.

-The other type, tokens, requires its own chapter.
+The other type, tokens, requires its own chapter and is explained a bit later.

+### Transaction costs

+Every transaction (including contract deployment) costs certain amount of *gas*.
+Gas is a unit for measuring computational complexity of operations.
+For example multiplying two values in a contract costs certain amount of gas, so the more operations (and more complex operations) your transaction performs in a contract, the more gas the transaction requires.

+When writing contracts one always has to consider the gas costs of each line of code.

+To pay for your transaction's gas costs you need to have Ethers in the wallet which issues the transaction.
+Ether is automatically used to pay for the gas costs.
+The eventual transaction cost depends not only on the transaction complexity, but also on the blockchain usage: the more usage the blockchain has the more you have to pay to get your transaction processed.

+Read-only interactions do not consume gas and are therefore free.

 #### Tokens